 Carolina’s MAT is grounded in rigorous academic and clinical experiences that will help you expand and build your professional knowledge and skills in preparation for becoming an educator.

 The Master of Education for Experienced Teachers is a part-time program designed for experienced teachers with at least two years of experience who wish to expand and refine their understanding of teaching and learning.

 The Minor in Education allows you to deepen your knowledge and develop a critical understanding of a educational issues and apply them across a wide array of career opportunities.

 Pathway to Practice NC is a joint program between UNC-Chapel Hill and NC State University designed to help emergency licensed teachers on a residency/temporary license in North Carolina schools earn their teaching certification.

 The Ph.D. in Policy, Leadership and School Improvement produces scholars, administrators, and analysts who are prepared to take leadership roles in K-12 systems, universities, research organizations and policy-making bodies.

 Pre-MAT is an early affiliation option for current UNC-Chapel Hill undergraduate students.
-When you choose to affiliate with our MAT program, you are eligible to receive graduate studies credit while you are pursuing your bachelor's degree.
+When you apply to affiliate with our Pre-MAT program, you are eligible to receive graduate credit while pursuing your bachelor’s degree.

 The MSA is designed for educators who are striving to assume leadership positions and to help their communities pursue a vision of educational equity and support for all learners.